 KEY: R = revised.

-Rail transit is the sum of commuter rail, heavy rail, and light rail.
+Rail transit is the sum of Alaska Railroad, Commuter Rail, Heavy Rail, and Light Rail.
 In several large urban areas, Amtrak and commuter rail stations are shared.
 Starting in 2001, stations serving the Alaska Railroad are included in the rail transit total.
 Stations serve for Street Car and Hybrid Rail are included in the rail transit total from 2011.